Products of Infinite Countable Groups Have Fixed Price One: Introduction

-To avoid further assumptions, we modify the above proof by replacing $\rho_c$-balls (used in the propagation method) with another shape from the beginning.
-For this, we change the radius of the vertical slices from $\floor{ct}$ (see~\eqref{eq:ball}) to another value, namely $f(t)$, and call the resulting shape a \textbf{perturbed diamond}.
-There is a trade-off between ensuring that the slices have roughly the same volume, and that the \textit{slope} of the boundary of the perturbed diamonds converges to $c$.
-So, we cannot achieve both.
-Instead, the idea that not all slices need to have the same volume: It is enough that only a few of the slices have volume comparable to $v_n$, and that the number of those \textit{good} slices converges to infinity (possibly very slowly).
-This way, we can put the {good} slices with sufficiently far distance from each other and dampen the deviations of the slope from $c$ carefully (\Cref{lem:linear}) such that the slope converges to $c$ in the limit (\Cref{lem:linear}).
+To remove the growth condition~\eqref{eq:ratio} (or that of \Cref{prop:growth}), we modify the above proof by replacing $\rho_c$-balls (used in the propagation method) with another shape from the beginning.
+For this, it is essential to use a suitable notion of convergence.
+The latter is the convergence of \textit{point processes of pointed marked sets}, defined later in \Cref{subsec:pp}.

+To perturb the balls, we change the radius of the vertical slices (see~\eqref{eq:ball}) from $\floor{ct}$ to another value, namely $f(t)$, and call the resulting shape a \textbf{perturbed diamond}.
+We will choose $f$ suitably, but the challenge is a trade-off between ensuring that the slices have roughly the same volume, and that the \textit{slope} of the boundary of the perturbed diamonds converges to $c$.
+So, we cannot achieve both if~\eqref{eq:ratio} fails.
+Instead, the idea is that not all slices need to have the same volume: It is enough that only a few of the slices have volume comparable to $v_n$, and that the number of those \textit{good} slices converges to infinity (possibly very slowly).
+This way, we can put the {good} slices with sufficiently far distance from each other, and carefully dampen the deviations of the slope from $c$, such that the slope converges to $c$ in the limit (\Cref{lem:linear}).
 Then, we will show that the perturbed diamonds converge (roughly) to horoballs with slope $c$ (\Cref{lem:perturbedHoroball}), and no bad horoballs appear in the resulting horoball process a.s. (\Cref{lem:perturbedHoroball2,lem:perturbedHoroball3,lem:horoball}).
-This way, the general case can be proved without any assumptions.
+This way, the general finitely generated case of \Cref{thm:fixedpriceGeneral} is proved without any assumptions.

 \unwritten{We expect that the $l_2$ metric (which is the metric chosen in~\cite{FMW}) can also be used and yields the same Poisson horoball process, but requiring further assumptions.}